RobBrenn/robbrenn.github.io/_posts/2019-09-04-church-and-crypt-of-st-john-the-baptist.md

 <p>
 The church is open daily for free tours by volunteers, and the day I took these pictures I had a little bonus tour!
-I was shown up to have a look at the church organ (from 1884), as well as look into the bell tower where I got to learn a bit of history of the bells, and a demonstration of the bells in action.
+I was shown up to have a look at the church organ, as well as look into the bell tower where I got to learn a bit of history of the bells, and a demonstration of the bells in action.
 </p>
 <p>